 a.
-New Hires for Executives (PWTD)
+New Hires for Executives (PWTD) Answer No

 b.
-New Hires for Managers (PWTD)
+New Hires for Managers (PWTD) Answer No

 c.
-New Hires for Supervisors (PWTD)
+New Hires for Supervisors (PWTD) Answer No

-None of the agency's new hires for supervisory positions were PWTD.
+The agency made no new hires to supervisory positions.

 Section VI: Plan to Improve Retention of Persons with Disabilities